 Hard things being hard does not mean that God is not still good, and it certainly does not mean He is surprised.

 But, those two facts still do not make the death of a child easy.
 They do not ease my weariness as I walk home under a black diamond sky or still the shaking sobs of a weeping mother.

 So I keep hoping.
 I keep running back to the hospital.
 I keep praying through compressions.
 I keep believing that the next child will be a miracle.

 Some days we see it.
-The child with the sky high sodium goes home cooing.
+The child with the sky-high sodium goes home cooing.
 The baby that came to us with her intestines cut in two starts breastfeeding.
-The child who came to us unconscious because of a tree that fell on him while he played walks down the hall.
+The child that came to us unconscious because of a tree that fell on him while he played walks down the hall.

 For in their affliction, he was afflicted, and the angel of His presence saved them;

 in His love and in His Mercy He redeemed them;

 He lifted them up and He carried them, as in all the days of old.

 As we walk through hard things, as we walk beside people in the valley of the shadow of death, may we fear no evil and trust that he feels our pain and sorrow and he lifts us up and carries us, as He always has before, and will again.

 This article was originally posted on shirkadventure.com.
 Used here with permission.